arduino/compile-sketches/README.md

 List of library dependencies to install (space separated).
 Default `""`.

+### `sketch-paths`

+List of paths containing sketches to compile.
+These paths will be searched recursively.
+Default `"examples"`.

 ### `github-token`

 GitHub access token used to get information from the GitHub API.
 Only needed if you're using the size report features with private repositories.
 It will be convenient to use [`${{ secrets.GITHUB_TOKEN }}`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token).
 Default `""`.